-While we all want to spend as little as possible on insurance, when it comes to estimating your rebuild costs, it pays not to scrimp.
+We all want to spend as little as possible on insurance.
+However, when it comes to estimating your rebuild costs, it pays not to scrimp.
 If you do, you could find yourself seriously out of pocket.

 All repairs to listed buildings need to be approved by your local planners.
 You’ll need to use the same construction materials as were originally used for any repairs or rebuilding works.
-These can be more expensive than modern methods as well as require more expensive, specialist craftsmanship.
+Remember, these can be more expensive than modern methods as well as require more expensive, specialist craftsmanship.

-It’s worth taking the time to accurately assess the rebuild costs of your home or pay a chartered surveyor to do this for you.
-While it may mean an initial outlay, if something unexpected does happen, you’ll be confident you have the right level of insurance cover.
+It’s worth taking the time to accurately assess the rebuild costs of your home.
+Alternatively, pay a chartered surveyor to do this for you.
+While it may mean an initial outlay, if something unexpected does happen you’ll be confident you have the right level of listed property insurance cover.
 Underestimating the rebuild costs of your home is unlikely to save you a significant amount of money.
 But it could leave you with a massive headache to sort out if you do come to rely on your insurance.

 While listed building insurance tends to be higher than standard building insurance, there are ways of securing a better value deal.

 Building insurance covers the structure of the building and fixed fittings, like kitchens and bathrooms, against fire, flood, and other damage.
 If you want to insure the contents of your home, from sofas and TVs to your clothes and tech like your phone, you’ll need to buy contents insurance.
 It’s worth looking for a bundle deal.
 Buying buildings and contents insurance together will often cost less than purchasing these separately.
-If you own high-value items, like art and antiques, may also need specialist insurance cover, so speak to your broker to tailor your cover to your specific needs.
+If you own high-value items, like art and antiques, you may also need specialist insurance cover.
+So speak to your broker to tailor your cover to your specific needs.

 2) Tweak your excess

 In some cases, you may be able to reduce your premium by increasing your excess.
 The excess is the amount you’ll automatically pay when you make any claim.
 A higher excess can make sense on a buildings insurance policy because most claims will be for more substantial amounts of money.
 Be careful not to set your excess too high.
 Otherwise, it could become unaffordable to make a claim.
 As a rule of thumb, never set your excess higher than you could easily afford to pay.
-It’s also worth double checking if increasing the excess makes any difference to your premium, as in some cases it will stay the same even if you set a higher excess.
+It’s also worth double checking if increasing the excess makes any difference to your premium.
+In some cases, quotes will stay the same even if you set a higher excess.
 That means you’ll pay more if you do make a claim, but don’t make any savings now.

 3) Shop around

 Like all insurance, it pays to shop around when you’re looking to renew your listed buildings insurance.
 You’ll discover that you can’t use comparison websites for a listed building.
-That means you need to get ready to do the ringing round or online form filling yourself.
-Alternatively, use an independent broker like Park Insurance to do the leg-work for you.
+That means you need to get ready to do the ringing around or online form filling yourself.
+Alternatively, you can use an independent broker like Park Insurance to do the leg-work for you.

-The Park Insurance team has 30 years of experience helping owners of properties that are non-standard, such as thatched roofs, older properties, and listed buildings.
-We’ll use our understanding of the different listing grades and categories to find you the best price on insurance that meets your specific needs.
+The Park Insurance team has 30 years of experience helping owners of non-standard properties.
+For example, homes with thatched roofs, older properties, and listed buildings.
+We use our knowledge of the different listing grades and categories to find you the best price on insurance that meets your specific needs.

 We’re not just here to get you the best price on listed building insurance.
 We’ll help guide you through what level of cover you need, so you don’t find yourself out of pocket.
 We can advise on the different types of cover that might be suitable for you.
 And we can put these together into a great value bundle.

 We can check to see if tweaking the excess will make any difference for you.
 And we’ll make sure that nothing gets accidentally left out by mistake.
 As independent brokers, we have access to a wide choice of trusted insurance companies.
 And as we understand homeowners’ needs, we’re in a strong position to negotiate hard on your behalf.
-Call our friendly team on 0117 9556835 or get in touch for a free quote.
+Call our friendly team on 0117 9556835 or get a free listed building insurance quote.